hazelcast/hazelcast-reference-manual/src/Set.md

 * Hazelcast Set does not allow duplicate elements.
 * Hazelcast Set does not preserve the order of elements.
-* Hazelcast Set is a non-partitioned data structure: all the data that belongs to a set will live on one single partition in that node.
+* Hazelcast Set is a non-partitioned data structure: all the data that belongs to a set will live on one single partition in that member.
 * Hazelcast Set cannot be scaled beyond the capacity of a single machine.
 Since the whole set lives on a single partition, storing large amount of data on a single set may cause memory pressure.
-Therefore, you should use multiple sets to store large amount of data; this way all the sets will be spread across the cluster, hence sharing the load.
+Therefore, you should use multiple sets to store large amount of data; this way, all the sets will be spread across the cluster, hence sharing the load.
-* A backup of Hazelcast Set is stored on a partition of another node in the cluster so that data is not lost in the event of a primary node failure.
+* A backup of Hazelcast Set is stored on a partition of another member in the cluster so that data is not lost in the event of a primary member failure.
-* All items are copied to the local node and iteration occurs locally.
+* All items are copied to the local member and iteration occurs locally.
 * The equals method implemented in Hazelcast Set uses a serialized byte version of objects, as opposed to `java.util.HashSet`.

 ### Getting a Set and Putting Items